Are The Verses From Surah 9:128-129 And Surah 33:23 Falsely Added To The Quran?

 Conclusion

-So as we can clearly see there is no doubt at all regarding the authenticity of these verses.
-The companions already knew that these verses existed.
-However, the only issue was that since the caliph was so strict regarding the collection of the Quran, Zayd needed to find the evidence written down and not only memorized.
-Even after the verses were found with Abi Khuzaymah, the rest of the other companions remembered them and that strengthened the authority of these verses.
+So, as we can clearly see, there is no doubt regarding these verses.
+The companions already knew these verses.
+However, the only issue was that since the caliph was so strict regarding the collection of the Quran, Zayd needed to find the evidence written down and not only memorize it.
+Even after the verses were found with Abi Khuzaymah the rest of the other companions remembered the verse and that strengthened the authority of these verses.
 This only goes to show how strict and cautious the Muslims were when they collected the Quran.
 Plus, even if Abi Khuzayma was the only witness, the Prophet (peace be upon him) honored his testimony to amount to two.
 So perhaps it was for this wisdom and purpose that Abi Khuzayma was the only witness for this verse and therefore Allah had it planned to be this way.
-This could be a test for us to put our trust in the Prophet (peace be upon him) and accept Abi Khuzayma as the only witness, since his testimony is equal to two.

 Return to Qur'anic Variants